kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/eks/index.md

 - Attaching a self-managed machines as nodes to the EKS cluster
 - Creating a machine pool and attaching it to the EKS cluster.
 See [machine pool docs for details](../machinepools.md)
 - Creating a managed machine pool and attaching it to the EKS cluster.
 See [machine pool docs for details](../machinepools.md)
+- Managing "EKS Addons".
+See [addons for further details](./addons.md)

 The implementation introduces new CRD kinds: